Charleston Beach Family Photo Session Guide and Tips

 Overcast days: Actually amazing.
 Soft, even light for everyone.

 Full moon?
-Let’s talk.
 It adds extra glow to your evening session.

 What to Expect During Your Beach Family Photography Session in Charleston

 We begin on a shaded path framed by wild grasses and sea bush.
-From there, we move into open sand and eventually toward the water’s edge—letting the setting unfold naturally and beautifully.
+From there, we move into open sand and eventually toward the water’s edge.

 Beach path: Soft, filtered light and gently shifting grasses create a peaceful start and a quiet space to settle in.

-Dunes: While we never walk on the dunes themselves, they serve as a stunning backdrop—adding dreamy texture, natural layers, and golden light.
+Dunes: While we never walk on the dunes themselves, they serve as a stunning backdrop and add texture and natural layers.

 Open sand: Space to move, play, and interact freely.
 Perfect for walking shots, spins, and shared laughter.